open-telemetry/opentelemetry-specification/specification/api-metrics.md

 Measure events are semantically independent and cannot be naturally combined like with Counters.
-Measure instruments are used to report many kinds of information, recommended for reporting measurements associated with real events in a computer program.
+Measure instruments are used to report many kinds of information, recommended for reporting measurements associated with real events in the program.

 As a synchronous API, Measure `Record()` events can be used to record information with associated labels and context.
 This is the more